 - are taking part in a COVID-19 drug trial - are taking part in a serological study where you are informed if there is evidence of SARS-CoV-2 in your blood - have any vaccine in the 30 days before or after this study vaccine.
-The exception to this is the seasonal influenza vaccine and the pneumococcal vaccine.
-If you are offered these by your GP or your place of work, we ask that you have these at least 7 days before or after you receive the study vaccine. - have previously had other similar vaccines that might impact on understanding your results such as adenovirus vectored vaccines or coronavirus vaccines - have received immunoglobulins or blood products in the 3 months before having the study vaccine - have immunosuppression or immunodeficiency - have a history of angioedema - have a history of anaphylaxis - are pregnant, breast feeding or intend to become pregnant during the study - have a current diagnosis or are having treatment for cancer - have a history of serious psychiatric condition likely to affect participation in the study - have a bleeding disorder

-- continuously take anticoagulants, such as coumarins and related anticoagulants (i.e. warfarin) or novel oral anticoagulants (i.e. apixaban, rivaroxaban, dabigatran and edoxaban) - have suspected or known current alcohol or drug dependency - have severe and/or uncontrolled cardiovascular disease, respiratory disease, gastrointestinal disease, liver disease, renal disease, endocrine disorder and neurological illness - have a history of laboratory confirmed COVID-19 or a blood test shows that you have had contact with the COVID-19 virus (with the exception of groups 5d, 9, 10 and 11)
+The exception to this is the seasonal influenza vaccine and pneumococcal vaccine.
+If you are offered these by your GP or your place of work, we ask that you have these at least 7 days before or after you receive the study vaccine. - have previously had other similar vaccines that might impact on understanding your results such as adenovirus vectored vaccines or coronavirus vaccines - have received immunoglobulins or blood products in the 3 months before having the study vaccine - have immunosuppression or immunodeficiency - have a history of angioedema - have a history of anaphylaxis - have a current diagnosis or are having treatment for cancer - have a history of serious psychiatric condition likely to affect participation in the study - have a bleeding disorder - continuously take anticoagulants, such as coumarins and related anticoagulants (i.e. warfarin) or novel oral anticoagulants (i.e. apixaban, rivaroxaban, dabigatran and edoxaban) - have suspected or known current alcohol or drug dependency - have severe and/or uncontrolled cardiovascular disease, respiratory disease, gastrointestinal disease, liver disease, renal disease, endocrine disorder and neurological illness - have a history of laboratory confirmed COVID-19 or a blood test shows that you have had contact with the COVID-19 virus (With the exception of groups 5d, 9, 10 and 11)

-You cannot take part in group 4or 9 if;
+You cannot take part in group 4, 6, or 10 if;